Castiglione, Giovanni Benedetto, Man Wearing a Small Turban and a Tie Fastened Around His Neck, Facing Left

 ABOUT THE FRAMING:

-La biographie de Giovanni Benedetto Castiglione
+Giovanni Benedetto Castiglione biographie

 AN ECLECTIC artist who treated a limited number of subjects repeatedly throughout his career, Castiglione brought energy to his paintings, drawings, monotypes, and etchings by virtue of his lively handling of brush, pen, and needle.
 Baptized in Genoa in i1609, he mined in his native city under minor animal and landscape painters in the 1620s.
 There he probably also knew oil sketches by Van Dyck and Rubens as wen as Venetian paintings by the Bassano family - works that were lush, warmly colored, and loosely executed.
 Castighone's nu- merous independent drawings, done in brush and oil pigments, reflect these formative influences.